TrDA-hab/Projects/PC fan/README.md

 # 3. Maximum configuration:

 ### Note
-Now (09/17/2021) Tasmota has no support for the TAH sensor.
+Now (09/07/2021) Tasmota has no support for the TAH sensor.
 Maybe support for the TAH will be added at a later date.

 ![](https://raw.githubusercontent.com/TrDA-hab/Projects/master/PC%20fan/503.jpg)

+**Best regards,
+TrDA**